Jonas-DL/Hugging-Rain-Man/README.md

 This repository contains the annotated Action Unit (AU) and Action Descriptor (AD) labels for the HRM dataset, along with pre-trained models for facial action detection and atypical expression regression.
 The dataset consists of 131,758 frames, organized into 1,535 segments.
-The images themselves are not publicly available temporarily due to privacy and ethical considerations.
-However, the AU labels,  and pre-trained models are provided to facilitate research and development in the field of children facial expression analysis, particularly for Autism Spectrum Disorder (ASD).
+The original images themselves are not publicly available due to privacy and ethical considerations.
+However, the AU labels, machine-extracted features and pre-trained models are provided to facilitate research and development in the field of children facial expression analysis, particularly for Autism Spectrum Disorder (ASD).

 ## Dataset Description